What is French Press coffee?

-French Press is an immersion type of coffee brewing coffee method.
-First we Place the coffee grounds in the jar and pour boiling water over them.
-The coffee grounds remain immersed in the water for four to six minutes to extract the flavors.
-After that, we push the plunger, and the metal filter takes the coffee grounds to the bottom of the jar.
-And then, we simply pour the freshly brewed coffee into our cups.
+French Press is an immersion type of coffee brewing coffee method in which coffee grounds remain immersed in the water for four to six minutes to extract the flavors.

 The good thing about this brewing method is we have control over all the brewing parameters.
-And we can easily adjust these parameters according to our preference.
+And we can easily adjust all the brewing parameters according to our preference.

-Like we can choose the temperature of the water, we can adjust the strength of coffee by changing the amount of grounds, we can adjust the grind size according to over preference, we can increase or decrease the steeping time according to our taste.
-In short, the French Press coffee maker allows us to brew coffee according to our mood.
+Like we can choose the water temperature, adjust the strength by changing the amount of grounds, customize the grind size, and even tweak the steeping time based on our personal taste.
+In essence, the French press allows us to craft our coffee experience to match our mood and preferences.

 How to use a French Press Coffee Maker For a Perfect Brew

 - 12-16 gram of coffee grounds per serving